SOCIAL MEDIA

 16. Enter Sandman

 Both nights at Metallica, we got lucky with the people sitting around us.
 Everyone was chill, respectful, and clearly there just for the music.
-No obnoxious yelling, no one stumbling around too drunk — just good vibes all around.
+No obnoxious yelling, no one stumbling around too drunk, just good vibes all around.
 It made the whole experience even better, being surrounded by fellow fans who knew how to enjoy the show without ruining it for anyone else.
-Honestly, it felt like we were all in the same zone, just soaking it all in together.
-You could feel it the moment we arrived in Philly — the city was pulsing with metal energy.
+We were all just soaking it in together.
+You could feel it the moment we arrived in Philly.
+The city was pulsing with metal energy.
 Black tees, denim vests, old tour merch everywhere.
 I remember we were walking out of our hotel on Saturday, when a group passed us and said, “Those are our people.”
 LOL.
 Total strangers, but somehow not.
-That’s how it is with metal fans — instant camaraderie.
+That’s how it is with metal fans… instant camaraderie.

 I had an incredibly fun weekend in Philly.
 Surprisingly, Metallica has become one of my favorite concerts I’ve seen live.
 It was the perfect escape from daily stresses, especially since I’m unsure when I’ll have another opportunity for a vacation.